All Episodes

 Yes, yes.

-And so, for what kind of behavior would you get punished or threatened?
+And so for what kind of behavior would you get punished or threatened?

-And so they blamed it on me.
+Um, and so I they blamed it on me.

-I'm not real sure I did it, but you know, it was so long ago.
+I'm not real sure I did it, but it was so long ago, but I did get spanked for that.

-Okay, but what about other kinds of punishments or maybe for verbal discipline or something, something like that?
+Okay, but what about other kinds of punishments or maybe for verbal discipline or something like that?

 You mean like being polite and respectful?